yenchenchou/Spark-Data-Clustering-and-Spatial-Data-Analysis-on-San-Francisco-Crime-Data/README.md

 # Spark-Data-Clustering-and-Spatial-Data-Analysis-on-San-Francisco-Crime-Data
 Crime incidents have always been problems for every place, thus I came up with an idea with analyzing the data from https://data.sfgov.org to see if there are specifc pattern of crime and reduce the incidents of crime.

-## Metrics
-Since the ultimate goal is to measure the incidents of crime and the realtionships between each crime feature, the crimeID will be the metric in this project.

 ## Data visualization link
 https://public.tableau.com/profile/yen.chen.chou?fbclid=IwAR0GhlFn45Y866NMGzb2bm08g3MlsOmuo9DxEy3OdqUsZ2qMyPQr__zTw5g#!/vizhome/yenchenchou-2003-2018SanFranciscoCrimeDataVisualization/2003-2018SanFranciscoCrimeDataVisualization